OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 1\.
 Control of Private Repositories.

-Some accounts, such as paid accounts, may have private repositories, which allow the User to control access to Content.
+Some Accounts, such as paid Accounts, may have private repositories, which allow the User to control access to Content.

 2\.
 Confidentiality of Private Repositories.